ebolotin6/Twitter_Sentiment_Analyzer/Regex_README.md

 - Str contains any one of these words or phrases

 **(\\w+)for(\\w+)**
-- Str contains one or more words followed by for followed by one or more words
+- Str contains one or more words followed by one or more words

-**trainer)**
+**trainer**
 - Str contains the word trainer

 **\\$**